Renault Scenic E-Tech interior, tech and comfort

 There are some cheaper plastics dotted around, true – the top of the door trims, for example, are scratchy and unforgiving – but there are plenty of smarter-looking materials to take your eye off those.
 Materials like the faux-leather-wrapped steering wheel, glossy black dashboard surfaces and chrome highlights.

-We haven’t tried the entry-level Techno trim yet, but the sportier mid-level Esprit Alpine has electric blue carpet and door trims to lighten the ambience, while top-spec Iconic even has real wood on the doors.
+We haven’t tried the entry-level Techno trim yet, but Esprit Alpine models have electric blue carpet and door trims to lighten the ambience.
 The carpeted door bins front and rear stop your bits and bobs rattling and are another nice touch.
 Compared with price rivals like the Skoda Enyaq and Model Y, the Scenic’s at least on par, if not better, in terms of fit and finish.

 Infotainment and tech

 Push the start button and the 12.3-inch digital driver’s display erupts with hyperactive animations, Google OS branding and that welcome tune from Jean-Michel Jarre.
 It’s quite the entrance.
 Both the digital driver’s display and the portrait-style 12.0-inch infotainment screen are high-definition and the latter’s software is snappy.
-Any future updates can be done over the air, and the functionality includes Google assisted services (Google Assistant voice control, Maps and Play store with up to 50 apps).
+Any future updates can be done over the air, and the functionality includes Google assisted services, Google Assistant voice control and Maps for the sat nav.
+You can also download an array of apps including stuff like Waze and Spotify.

 Comfort

 The driver’s seat is supportive and has plenty of adjustment.
-On Iconic trim it’s electrically adjustable with a massage function.
+On Esprit Techno trim and above it’s electrically adjustable with a massage function.
 The steering wheel also has a good range of movement in and out and up and down, plus there’s a big, sliding centre armrest to rest on.

-The interior is bright and airy, with a great sense of spaciousness.
+The interior is bright and airy, with a great sense of spaciousness, especially with the panoramic roof.
 In the rear, the Scenic is especially impressive with enough legroom to offer bags of comfort for our 6ft 3in tester to sit behind a similarly-sized driver without any issues.
 Long-distance comfort in the rear is also uncommonly good, and the centre-armrest features make using tech in the back seat simple and enjoyable.